-3. It should not be used as an excuse for practicing riba.
-The two parties could misuse, for instance, combining contracts when they conclude a lending contract that, at the same time, facilitates some other compensatory gains to them.
+- 1. Contracts' combining should not include the cases that are explicitly banned by Shariah.
+For example, contracts that combines sales and lending into one contract. - 2.
+Contracts' combining should not be used as a trick for committing usury (riba) such as agreement between two parties to practice sale and buyback transaction (bay' al-'inah) or riba al-fadl19. - 3.
+It should not be used as an excuse for practicing riba.
+The two parties could misuse, for instance, contracts' combining when they conclude a lending contract that, at the same time, facilitates some other compensatory gains to them.
 For example, they could stipulate in the contract that the borrower should offer accommodation in his house to the lender, or grant him a present.
-Combining contracts could also be misused by imposing excess repayment in terms of quantity or quality on the borrower.

-4. Combined contracts should not reveal disparity or contradiction with regard to their underlying rulings and ultimate goals.
+Contracts' combining could also be misused by imposing excess repayment in terms of quantity or quality on the borrower. - 4.
+Combined contracts should not reveal disparity or contradiction with regard to their underlying rulings and ultimate goals.
 Examples of contradictory contracts include granting an asset to somebody as gift and selling/lending it to him simulataneously, or combining Mudarabah (profit sharing contract) with lending the Mudarabah capital to the Mudarib, or currency exchange with Jualah, or Salam with Jualah for the same contract value or leasing with selling (i.e. hirepurchase in its traditional form).

-In relation to this, most of the Shariah advisory councils of Islamic financial institutions like Kuwait Finance House, Calyon Global Islamic bank, HSBC, RHB Islamic bank and many others make decisions in the same spirit when approving swap products that contain combination of more than one contract.
-For example, the Shariah Advisory Council of Kuwait House in a meeting No.23/2006 on the 19 September 2006 in Kuwait, when evaluating the product Ijarah Rental Swap based on wa'ad mulzim min taraf wahid (unilateral binding promise) in the musawamah transaction and tawarruq, laid down four main conditions to ensure that this product complied with Shariah.
-The conditions include:
+In relation to this, most of Shariah advisory councils of Islamic financial institutions like Kuwait Finance House, Calyon Global Islamic bank, HSBC, RHB Islamic bank and many others make decisions in the same spirit when approving swap products that contain combination of more than one contract.
+For example, the Shariah Advisory Council of Kuwait House in a meeting No.23/2006 on the 19 September 2006 in Kuwait, when evaluating the product Ijarah Rental Swap based on wa'ad mulzim min taraf wahid (unilateral binding promise) in the musawamah transaction and tawarrug, laid down four main conditions to ensure that this product complied with Shariah.
+The conditions include:20